zuedev/dnd/source/rules.md

 ### Special Actions

-You can forgo your movement in a turn to do a special action, these are listed below:
+You can forgo your movement, bonus action, and reaction in a turn to do a special action instead, these are listed below:

 - **Heavy Blow:** Gain advantage on one melee attack this turn.
 - **Aimed Shot:** Aim for a specific point, such as a limb, for a specific desired effect.